 The Graduate School does not require applicants to submit GRE or MCAT scores for admission into the master’s program.

-Research experience is gained through mentored guidance by faculty members in developing and executing the student’s clinical research project.
+Research experience is gained through mentored guidance by faculty members in developing and executing the student’s thesis project.
 Additionally, there are multiple opportunities to review the proposals and ongoing work of your peers to understand different models and analysis techniques.